DiegoRGonzalez/sousshopper/_posts/2018-04-04-Paper-Prototype.md

 title: Paper Prototype
 ---

-Our paper prototype is designed to accentuate our two main tasks while also proving a similar tactile feel for how the product is intended to function.
-The tasks are determining when a certain produce is in season and determining what is the best of a certain produce to buy based on the ripeness and the buyers personal preference.
+Our paper prototype is designed to accentuate our two main tasks while also providing a similar tactile feel to how the product is intended to function.
+The tasks are determining when a certain produce is in season and determining what is the best of a certain produce to buy based on the ripeness and the buyer's personal preference.

 ![Overview](/sousshopper/img/PaperPrototype/overview.jpg)